changju784/5G-Network-Drone-Testing/README.md

   - Database use: multiple options, decided on Google Firebase Firestore
   - ML model implementation: Python sklearn multi-out regression

 It is important to emphasize that the current state of the project is more of a framework for modeling network performance in the air rather than a model that is generalizable over a wide geographic area or a comprehensive 3D map of the Boston area (where data collection was conducted).
 This project was limited in scale due to only one drone, one team, and time.
-However, the products of this project can be readily scaled up to accomplish the user's needs.
+However, the products of this project can be readily scaled up to accomplish a user's goal.

 ## Important Miscellaneous Information